 What are the possible side-effects?

 Steroid nasal sprays rarely cause side-effects.
 This is because they are applied directly to the nose and very little of this medicine is absorbed into the body.
 Therefore, they are much less likely to cause side-effects in other parts of the body.
 Occasionally, they cause dryness, crusting, and bleeding of the nose.
 If this occurs, stop it for a few days and then restart.
-There have been reports of nasal steroids possibly having an effect on behaviour.
-This is thought to be rare, but a few people have reported hyperactivity, problems sleeping, anxiety, depression, and aggression (in children).
+There have been reports of nasal steroids possibly having an effect on behaviour, particularly in children.
+This is thought to be rare.
+However, a few people have reported hyperactivity, problems sleeping, anxiety, depression, and aggression.

 For a full list of possible side-effects please read the leaflet that came with your medicine.